apk29/memoryGame/README.md

 How to run.

-You can go to the live version:
+You can go to the:
 [live version](https://apk29.github.io/memoryGame/)

 Or download the files and open the index.html file in a browser.